 The net-like textile that marries cotton or linen mesh with small strips of metal is still produced in Egypt today but has moved from its namesake of Asyut to the city of Suhag.
 The textile is mainly exported to tourist shops in popular cities such as Cairo and Alexandria and is used for popular items such as belly-dancing costumes.

-Tulle bi telli Shawl.
+Tulle bi telli shawl.
 Image credit: Sally Hoban on Etsy

 Making Tulle

 The base net-like material used for tulle-bi-telli is the bobbinet tulle, a machine-made fabric introduced to Assuit in the 19th century.
 The bobbinet machine, the lacemaking machine, was invented by John Heathcoat in 1808.
-It loops thread, originally Weft yarn, diagonally around the second thread, originally Warp yarn, to form a hexagonal mesh.
+It loops thread, originally weft yarn, diagonally around the second thread, originally warp yarn, to form a hexagonal mesh.
 The resulting fabric is sheer, durable, and diagonally stable.

 In Egypt, silk, cotton, flax, or linen were originally used to create the net-like fabric.
 In the 20th century, the fabric changed to a diamond-shaped net, the starching making it harder to the touch.
 Although tulle-bi-telli was originally black or white, with the change in material and consequential starching, new colours emerged.
 Although often spun by hand and dyed at home by the locals, some of the fabric was imported from European cities, particularly from the UK from where the lacemaking machine originated.
 As the old handspun technique was much more costly and time-consuming and the softer tulle had smaller holes, the coarser machine-made tulle emerged victoriously and became much more commonplace.

-A rare pink tulle bi telli Shawl.
+A rare pink tulle bi telli shawl.
 Image credit: Guermantes Vintage on Etsy

 Adding bi-telli